Mainstream Cryptocurrency Adoption Transforms Finance

 $1.5 billion of the currency, and also suggesting it will soon start accepting bitcoin payments for its cars.

-This would make it the first auto manufacturer to do so, and would surely cause vast swathes of the general public to sit up and realise Bitcoin is a viable, practical kind of currency, and not just the exotic, esoteric preserve of tech nerds, finance bros and billionaire currency speculators.
+This would make it the first auto manufacturer to do so.
+It would cause many people to realize Bitcoin is a practical currency, not just for tech nerds, finance bros, or billionaire speculators.

-This is undeniably a game-changer in terms of the mainstream visibility of Bitcoin, but let’s not forget that similarly seismic shifts have been occurring at other bluechip brands.
-Mastercard recently announced that it will be supporting certain cryptocurrencies on its payment network, and a statement by a senior executive there has emphasised how we really are entering a new era.
+This is a game-changer for Bitcoin’s mainstream visibility.
+But similar shifts are happening with other big brands.
+Mastercard recently announced support for certain cryptocurrencies on its payment network.
+A senior executive there said we are entering a new era.

 “Whatever your opinions on cryptocurrencies – from a dyed-in-wool fanatic to utter skeptic – the fact remains that these digital assets are becoming a more important part of the payments world,” he wrote.
 “We are preparing right now for the future of crypto and payments.”